 In September, the City of Chicago approved the $1.5 million purchase of the former U.S. Marine Corps facility at 3034 W. Foster Ave. to house 500 migrants for up to 60 days each.

-High School Visit Day is a great way to get a jump-start on your college search.
-Designed specifically for current high school sophomores, juniors, and their families.
-This is a great opportunity to discover North Park and see if it is the right fit for you.
+High School Visit Day is a great way to get a jump-start on your college search!
+This event is designed for current high school sophomores, juniors, and their families who are starting to think about the next step after graduation.
+It is a simple, fun, and informative way to learn more about North Park University and what college life might look like for you!

-Event Schedule
+Event Highlights:

 Don’t wait to start your life at North Park University.
 All admitted students and their families are invited to Choose NPU Day.
 Experience daily life as a Viking!
 If you haven’t decided where to go this fall, this is your chance to ask questions, get to know our campus, and learn how North Park is the right fit for you.